metagunner/habheat/README.md

         # Available heat map color schemes.
         colorSchemes:
             # Color scheme name.
-Write this to "selected" property.
+Set this to "selected" property.
             green:
-                # Value for cell that is in the future or not available in the year.
+                # Value for cell that is in the future or not applicable for the year.
                 invalidDayValue: '  '

-                # Value when the cell does not have any habits.
+                # Value for a cell with no habits.
                 noHabitsValue: '  '

-                # Value when the cell does not have any completed habits.
+                # Value for a cell with no completed habits.
                 zeroCompletedHabitValue: '  '

-                # color shades with ANSI codes, less to more
+                # Color shades with ANSI codes, from less to more
                 statusValues:
                     1: "\e[48;5;22m  \e[0m"
                     2: "\e[48;5;29m  \e[0m"